Aix Annunciation: Description

 The central panel depicts the Annunciation inside a Gothic church, the angel appearing under a vault.
 Above him, from a holed rose window, God and two angels are coming in, while the Madonna is kneeling at the right, with two painted naves in the background.

 When used as an altarpiece, side panels of the triptych would be kept closed most of the time, displaying a Noli me tangere scene with kneeling Mary Magdalene on the left and Christ walking away from her on the right.
 The two panels do not form a continuous scene, however; Mary Magdalene is placed among lush green hills, while Christ is surrounded by a more desolate, desert-like landscape.
 Both Brussels and Rotterdam panels are painted on both sides, the reverse of the Amsterdam fragment does not survive.

-The characters' sizes, like in other contemporary Flemish paintings, are not realistic if compared with the background, but are larger.
+Like in other contemporary Flemish paintings, the figures are far larger than expected when compared to the background.
 The wide clothes show the inspiration by the Burgundian school.
 The light is of clearly Flemish derivation (Robert Campin), such as (although with some Provençal elements) the minute details, including the winged devil and the bat in the left arch.